Christopher876/BetterYTSubBox/README.md

 - Still a little bit to do and this list may or may not grow
 - A UI needs to be added
 - Selecting and Queuing videos to play back to back
-- Command line options to change different things
+- ~~Command line options to change different things~~ Has been added